Top 3 Best Places to See Northern Lights in Scandinavia

 Among the three reviewed alternative destinations, Norway’s north is the most easily accessible region.
 Keep in mind that if you are going to stay in Alta, you can easily reach it from Tromsø in three ways: by car, bus, or plane.
 There are at least 3-4 daily flights from Tromsø to Alta.

-On the other hand, SAS and Norwegian, two Scandinavian airlines, have at least a dozen of daily direct flights from Oslo to Tromsø in winter.
+On the other hand, SAS and Norwegian, two Scandinavian airlines, have at least a dozen daily direct flights from Oslo to Tromsø in winter.
 Otherwise, you can fly to Tromsø from other Norwegian cities (daily flights are available from Bergen, Stavanger, and Trondheim) and other capitals (daily flights are available from Copenhagen, Stockholm, Helsinki, and London).

-Alternatively, you may embark on a Hurtigruten cruise and reach Tromsø in that way.
+Alternatively, you may embark on a Hurtigruten cruise and reach Tromsø that way.
 Considering that Hurtigruten operates 365 days a year and oftentimes offers discounts during the winter season, this may well turn out to be a decent bargain.

 Comfort & Facilities

 Travelers in Tromsø may enjoy greater comfort than those who travel to Alta or alternative destinations.
-First of all, the number of hotels in Tromsø is overwhelming and it’s the best choice you can get in this region.
+First of all, the number of hotels in Tromsø is overwhelming, and it’s the best choice you can get in this region.
 Secondly, there are at least a few dozen bars, pubs, and restaurants in Tromsø, which is another advantage.

 Activities